Find out how to decide if something is suitable for GOV.UK, what the content lifecycle is and why accessibility must be

-Some users want to know the detail of policy, but our analysis and research has shown that they are not the same users as people looking for guidance.
+Some users want to know the detail of policy, but analysis and research has shown that they’re rarely the same users as those looking for guidance.

-The detail of policies should be in a policy paper or in one of the other formats that help users understand what government is doing.
+The detail of policies should be in a policy paper or one of the other formats that help users understand what government is doing.

 Content that helps users understand what government is doing